Richardsl/heatmap-calendar-obsidian/README.md

 # Heatmap Calendar plugin for Obsidian

-This [Obsidian](https://obsidian.md/) plugin creates a full year heatmap calendar similar to github activity calendar.
+This [Obsidian](https://obsidian.md/) plugin creates a full year heatmap calendar similar to the github activity calendar.
 It's intended to be used with [DataviewJS](https://blacksmithgu.github.io/obsidian-dataview/) – but could probably be used standalone or with other plugins as well.

 ![heatmap calendar examples](https://github.com/Richardsl/heatmap-calendar-obsidian/blob/master/github-images/heatmap-calendar-examples.jpg?raw=true)